 THE WAY TO A MAN’S HEART

 They say one love drives out another.
-Our early passion for each other was born of the greedy physical attraction of opposites: me the cream-skinned blonde and him my swarthy mate.
-Our marriage was celebrated with the shared delights of eating and loving.
+Our early passion for each other was born of the greedy physical attraction of opposites: me the cream-skinned blonde and him the swarthy man.
+Our marriage was celebrated with shared delights in eating and loving.
 His tongue tasted of paprika but felt slivery silver against my skin.
 He brought the sweet smell of fertility to our bed where he told me I tasted of caviar.
 We loved as we ate, with hands, mouths and noses.

 I blame myself.
 The night before our wedding, my mother’s advice to me was, ‘Remember, the way to a man’s heart is through his stomach.’
 Foolishly, I believed her.
 Over the years, I wasted my talents on stews cooked with brown meat and soft red and orange vegetables and diverted my energies into piles of fresh clean laundry.
 But I was not in my element.
 I was a fish out of water.

 This story was written out of my draft manuscript for The Baby Box.*